Azareal/Gosora/README.md

 ![Cosora Prototype WIP](https://github.com/Azareal/Gosora/blob/master/images/cosora-wip.png)

 More images in the /images/ folder.
 Beware though, some of them are *really* outdated.
+Also, keep in mind that a new theme is in the works.

+# Dependencies

+These are the libraries and pieces of software which Gosora relies on to function, an "ingredients" list so to speak.

-# Dependencies (a few of these like Rez aren't currently in use, but we anticipate that we'll need some sort of search engine library in the very immediate future)
+A few of these like Rez aren't currently in use, but are things we think we'll need in the very near future and want to have those things ready, so that we can quickly slot them in.

 * Go 1.10+